Exponential volumes of moduli spaces of hyperbolic surfaces: The unfolding formula

 \subsection{The reduced unfolding formula.}

-\la{Sect5.2} Given a crown with a single cusp $p$, there is a canonical trouser leg $\T_p^\circ$ for which the boundary geodesic loop is the neck geodesic for the crown.
-The trouser leg $\T_p^\circ$ is preserved by the mapping class group ${\rm Mod}(\bS)$.
-All other trouser legs at the cusp $p$ have infinite stabilisers in the group ${\rm Mod}(\bS)$.
+\la{Sect5.2} Given a crown with a single cusp $p$, there is a canonical trouser leg $\T_p^\sharp$ for which the boundary geodesic loop is the neck geodesic for the crown.
+The trouser leg $\T_p^\sharp$ is preserved by the mapping class group ${\rm Mod}(\bS)$.
+All other trouser legs at the cusp $p$ have infinite orbits under the mapping class group action.
 So the related terms in the unfolding formula are integrals over moduli spaces which are simpler than the original one.
-However this is not the case for the two terms assigned to the $\T_p^\circ$, which we will discuss momentarily.
+However this is not the case for the two terms assigned to the $\T_p^\sharp$, which we will discuss momentarily.
 We subtract them from the unfolding formula, getting {\it the reduced unfolding formula}.
+Then we can express the exponential volume of the moduli space inductively via simpler surfaces.

 There are four ${\rm Mod}(\bS)-$invariant {\it oriented} bi-infinite geodesics starting at $p$, see Figure \ref{figure:tls}, see also paragraph 3 of Section \ref{SECT6} for the key example when $\bS$ is an annulus: